-There are plenty of photography contests nowadays – no matter if you’re a professional or amateur photographer, you can easily find a contest that will fit your skill level and your interests.
+There are plenty of photography contests nowadays – no matter if you’re a professional or amateur photographer, you can easily find a contest that will fit your skill level and interests.
 By taking part in photography competitions, you can brush up your skills or even win big – some contests offer cash prizes, camera equipment, or having your work exhibited.
-Many of these contests have a modest entry fee and they are available to anyone.
+Many of these contests have a modest entry fee, and they are available to anyone.

-1. Sony World Photography Awards
+1. Monochrome Photography Awards

 3. ND Awards

 The ND Awards is another popular international photography competition available to any photographer.
 It also has many categories available, including fine art and nudes, which aren’t too common for public photo contests.

 Categories are in two sections: Professional and Non-Professional.

 There is no limit to the number of individual images or image series each photographer may submit.
 The winner of the professional section receives the title “ND Photographer Of The Year”.

 You can check out their website here for the latest info on the 2023 awards.

 If you prefer landscapes to portraits, we've also got you covered!

 This contest was founded 6 years ago, and it's still pretty popular.